lamsalsamip1/Machine-Learning/README.md

 # Machine-Learning
-A collection of my machine learning projects as I learn.
+A collection of my machine learning projects as I learn different algorithms.

 ## 1) Premier League Points Predictor - Linear Regression
 This model takes input data of how many goals the team will score and predicts the number of points the team will obtain throughout the season.
 For this I scraped data of goals scored and points obtained from past 5 seasons and implemented a linear regression model from scratch without the use of a library.